 Miranda Denham, Dancer, Choreographer, Instructor

-Miranda is enjoying her first year with CDT both as a company member and as a staff member teaching the acro dance class.
+Miranda is enjoying her third year with CDT both as a company member and as a staff member teaching ballet and the acro dance class.
 She is a Chattanooga native, having graduated from Center for Creative Arts in 2010, and received her classical training from Ballet Tennessee.
 She has recently returned to Chattanooga after completing her Bachelor of Science degree in Child Development and Family Studies at Middle Tennessee State University, where she participated in the Dance Theatre company.
 She is currently working towards a Masters Degree in Family and Consumer Sciences with a concentration in Child and Family Studies.